foerstj/sumcol/README.md

 Spells are added to PContent, which means they should appear in shops & drops with some probability.\
 Note: unfortunately, scrolls are excluded from PContent, so they won't appear on original maps without mods.
 See my minimod scrolls-in-shops for a solution.

+### Compatibility

+- If you play with vanilla DS, use only the vanilla dsres - LoA summons will not work properly.
+- This mod is compatible with Unlimited Summons, except for the explosive summon (Blazing Elemental) which can still only be summoned once at a time.

 ## Features

 ### Vanilla Creatures: